 Personal Items (including Medicines)

 Obviously, any medications you use on a regular basis.
 Keep them in the original container with the prescription on the label.
-Some products and over-the-counter remedies may be hard to find in Kathmandu, impossible in Mustang where there are no doctors, no pharmacies, no stores.
+Some products and over-the-counter remedies may be hard to find on the trip.
 Be sure you have an adequate supply for the length of the trip PLUS the travel days!
 Bring products you may need for headaches, allergies, colds, menstrual symptoms, etc. Check with the PNG Embassy if you are carrying any prescription meds of a narcotic nature.
 PNG is VERY strict with regard to narcotic drugs whether legal or not in your home country!

-We are traveling late winter - early spring.
-Still, the sun can scorch.
-Bring sunscreen and a decent hat or buy one in Kathmandu (that you can wear while taking pictures) if you are prone to burning.
-Upper Mustang, in the rain shadow of the Annapurnas and the Dhaulagiri range, is cool and semi-arid with 250-400mm / 10-16 inches of precipitation each year.
-I carry a $5 plastic poncho that folds up into a tiny package but have never used it (even tho I have encountered light drizzle once or twice.)
+We are traveling late summer.
+Still, the sun can scorch, especially on the coasts.
+Bring sunscreen and a decent hat or buy one along the way (that you can wear while taking pictures) if you are prone to burning.
+I carry a $5 plastic poncho that folds up into a tiny package but have never used it (even tho I sometimes encounter light drizzle.)

 If you are particular about your sleeping pillow pack an inflatable one.
-Pillows at most teahouses in Mustang come in two flavors: non-existent or sucky.
+Pillows at most of our lodgings are ridiculously thick and are usually down-filled.

-You will not find much in the way of healthy, tasty snacks in Mustang.
+You will not find much in the way of healthy, tasty snacks outside the airports.
 If you snack bring your own granola bars, nuts, trail mix, etc. If you have special dietary needs talk to me before we go!

 Some items to consider:

-Face cloth, shampoo, conditioner, hairspray, comb, hair brush (avoid hair dryers and irons)
+Face cloth, shampoo, conditioner, comb, hair brush (avoid hair dryers and irons)

 If you bring more than the equivalent of $5,000 USD in cash, you are supposed to declare it at Customs.

-It is not easy to spend much money/cash in Mustang - unless you wish to stay at the $300 per night new lodge in Lo Manthang.
-In Kathmandu they are used to tourists - and used to fleecing them.
-As such, vendors have perfected their sales techniques.
-While there is not an overflow of many of the standard items many people are used to seeing (cameras, digital devices, etc.) there is much fine art.
-No, not the cheesy stuff one finds everywhere in the world (tho that exists, too) but great Buddhist paintings and sculpture, much of it sold by the artists who created it.
-Do bargain – but in a friendly and nice manner!
+It is not easy to spend much money/cash in PNG or the Solomon Islands unless you wish to buy art.
+Vendors have not perfected their sales techniques as much as in other places you may have visited.
+There is much fine art.
+No, not the cheesy stuff one finds everywhere in the world (tho that exists, too) but great tribal paintings and sculpture, much of it sold by the artists who created it.
+Do bargain lightly – but in a friendly and nice manner!
 Sellers may go down a notch but it is considered impolite to go much beyond this first reduction.
 They do not start at 300% as in other places.
 And, if you do bargain, be sure the item is really something you plan on buying if you can reach a genuine price agreement.
 Nothing infuriates a seller more than coming to a good price agreement only to have the potential buyer then say, "OK, I'll think about it."

 When you change money at a legal money exchange or bank you may be required to show your passport, not a copy.
 Get a receipt of the transaction and count the money at the window.
 Take your time.
 It may be better to make several exchanges as needed in Port Moresby and then the rest of your planned spending amount in Mt.
-Hagen rather than changing a whopping amount all at once as there are transaction fees on either end, that is, when you change your Nepal rupees back into your home currency!
+Hagen rather than changing a whopping amount all at once.
+There are transaction fees on either end, that is, when you change your local money back into your home currency!
 You will need your passport to buy a SIM cell card, too.
-There are ATM machines in the cities (3% fees), NONE in Upper Mustang.
+There are ATM machines in the cities and some hotels (3% fees).
 Credit cards are readily accepted in cities but they will most like add a percentage to cover their fees.
 Do not let your card out of your sight.
 Tipping for Service.
-You will be tipping in cities for service, taxis, and food.
-But people seem to be happy with 10% or less, depending on the service.
+You can tip in cities for service and food but it is not mandatory.
+People seem to be happy with 10% or less, depending on the service.
 Please do not over tip!

 “Once a year, go some place you’ve never been before.” — Dalai Lama

 Gifts Gifts are optional but anyone you encounter will appreciate the thought – and the gift!
-Doling out money in the cities to folks in the street and pan-handlers is not recommended; many of these individuals are professional scam 'artists'.
-Begging is uncommon in Mustang, tho, alas, children are learning to ask for chocolate and sweets now that the road is finished and snacks and sodas are flooding the land.
+Doling out money in the cities to folks in the street and pan-handlers is not recommended.
+Fortunately, begging is uncommon, tho, children may ask for sweets.

 Other Items You May Want to Bring